Which Treatment Is Best For Your Broken Tooth?

 - Porcelain Veneers – Depending on the severity of the damage and other issues that you may have with other teeth, veneers may be your best bet.
 Porcelain Veneers can solve most cosmetic concerns with lasting and dazzling results.
 Make sure that you visit a dentist who specializes in cosmetic treatments not a family dentist who does veneers occasionally.

 - Implants – If you lose a tooth or, a tooth has to be extracted it’s hard to beat a dental implant.
-Implants are set in the bone to create a bond to support a fake tooth.
+The anchors are set in the bone to create a bond to support a fake tooth.
 Obviously, implants are a permanent fix so your dentist must plan for the same.
 For example, if you get your wisdom teeth removed after fitting a dental implant, your dentist may have to plan for some of your teeth moving after surgery.

 As you can see, you have countless options when it comes to getting your teeth fixed today.
 Make sure to schedule an office visit with a cosmetic dentist prior to sitting in a chair so they can explain different possibilities and answer all your questions.
 You may realize that while you are there to fix one issue you may want to fix other concerns simultaneously.